GaetanLepage/phd-manuscript/sections/5_rl/3_method/0_index.typ

 ]

 *Motivation.*
-The aforementioned setup allows the computation of #acr("WER") scores on full simulated audio recordings.
+The setup mentioned above allows the computation of #acr("WER") scores on full simulated audio recordings.
 However, the proposed #acr("RL") environment involves short steps of 1s, during which the agent is assumed to be immobile and gathers audio data.
 Computing the #acr("WER") on such a small snippet would not make sense.
 A complete sentence is the minimum necessary for the #acr("WER") to have meaning.
-Additionally, as with every metric, this indicator is supposed to be averaged over a significant number of samples to assess the performance of the evaluated method purposefully.
+Additionally, as with every metric, this indicator is supposed to be averaged over a significant number of samples to purposefully assess the performance of the evaluated method.
-Here, the oracle $w(s)$ is expected to provide an estimate for the average #acr("ASR") performance for a given state $s$.
+Here, the cost $#wer-cost (s)$ is expected to provide an estimate for the average #acr("ASR") performance for a given state $s$.
 For those reasons, the oracle cannot work in real-time and needs to rely on prior information.

 *#acr("WER") maps.*
-We introduce the _#acr("WER") map_ abstraction to solve the aforementioned issue.
+To solve the previously mentioned issue, we introduce the _#acr("WER") map_ abstraction.
 The core idea of #acr("WER") maps is to pre-compute an average #acr("WER") score for each attainable state of the #acr("MDP").
 More precisely, a microphone will be positioned sequentially in each cell of the 2D grid spanning the room.
-If the microphone is not omnidirectional, the agent orientation will impact the received signal and, eventually, the recognition performance too.
+If the microphone is not omnidirectional, the agent's orientation will impact the received signal and, eventually, the recognition performance too.
 In this case, all four cardinal directions must be evaluated.
 The #acr("WER") map materializes as a 2D matrix for an omnidirectional microphone and as a 3D tensor otherwise.